otaviof/vault-handler/README.md

 # `vault-handler`

-Is a command-line tool to download and manipulate data obtained from Vault.
-The primary-use case of this application is to be used as a init-container, where it's given a manifest file, and based in this manifest, `vault-handler` will create files accordingly.
+Is a command-line tool to download and manipulate data obtained from [Vault](https://www.vaultproject.io).
+The primary-use case of this application is to be used as a init-container, where is given a manifest file, and based on this manifest, `vault-handler` will create files accordingly.

 ## Installing